novelmartis/novelmartis.github.io/thesis-defense.md

 <img class="p_post" src="{{site.url}}/assets/phd_invitation.jpg" height="1000" align="left">
 <br>
 The thesis has been accepted for defense.
-Details forthcoming.
+Here are the details.

 <b> Date of defense: </b> 9 November, 2022 at 16:30 (CET)<br>